 - 1) Pursuant to Articles 41(1)(a), 41(3) and 10(a)(ii) as well as Annex VI, section 2 of the REACH Regulation, the Registrant shall submit for the registered substance: - a.
-The composition (Annex VI, 2.3.): Any information which is suitable and necessary to allow ECHA to establish and verify the composition and the name of the registered substance, as specified under section III.1)(a) below: - b.
-The spectral data (Annex VI, 2.3.5.): infrared spectrum and nuclear magnetic resonance, such as a 1H-NMR or as an alternative to the NMR spectrum, a mass spectroscopic analysis as specified under section III.1)(b) below; - c.
-Description of the analytical methods or the appropriate bibliographical references for the identification of the substance (Annex VI, 2.3.7.), as specified under section III.1)(c) below. - 2) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi) and (ix), 12(1)(d), 13 and Annexes IX and XI of the REACH Regulation, the Registrant shall submit: - a.
+Composition (Annex VI, 2.3.): Any information which is suitable and necessary to allow ECHA to establish and verify the composition and the name of the registered substance, as specified under section III.1)(a) below; and - b.
+Description of the analytical methods or the appropriate bibliographical references for the identification of the substance (Annex VI, 2.3.7.), as specified under section III.1)(b) below. - 2) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi) and (ix), 12(1)(e), 13 and Annexes IX to XI of the REACH Regulation, the Registrant shall submit: - a.
 The detailed identity of the substance intended to be tested in the proposed pre-natal developmental toxicity study.
-The information to be provided shall include the chemical name or any other identifier of the substance to be tested and its composition, as described under section III.1)(a) below for the registered substance. - 3) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi) and (ix), 12(1)(d), 13 and Annexes IX and XI of the REACH Regulation, the Registrant shall submit: - a.
-An adequate justification detailing and documenting why information on Rosin, Fumarated (CAS 65997-04-8), the substance proposed to be tested would fulfil the information requirement of pre-natal developmental toxicity study of Annex IX, section 8.7.2. for the registered substance, as further described under section III.3) below.
+The information to be provided shall include the composition of the substance to be tested, as described under section III.1)(a) below for the registered substance. - 3) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi) and (ix), 12(1)(e), 13 and Annexes IX to XI of the REACH Regulation, the Registrant shall submit: - a.
+An adequate justification detailing and documenting why information on Rosin, fumarated, EC No. 266-040-8, the substance proposed to be tested would fulfil the information requirement of pre-natal developmental toxicity study of Annex IX and X, section 8.7.2. for the registered substance, as further described under section III.3) below.